MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 [![Thumbnail image for the CSS Custom Highlight API video](./images/css-custom-highlight-api.png)](https://www.youtube.com/watch?v=1qldqyT324o)

-Styling ranges of text on the web is very useful, but has historically been a complicated thing to do.
+Styling ranges of text on the web is very useful but has historically been a complicated thing to do.

 The new [CSS Custom Highlight API](https://www.w3.org/TR/css-highlight-api-1/) is the future of highlighting text ranges on the Web.
-It provides web developers with JavaScript and CSS features that make it easy and performant to style any range of text.
+It provides web developers with JavaScript and CSS features that make it easier and more efficient to style any range of text.

 For more information see [CSS Custom Highlight API: The Future of Highlighting Text Ranges on the Web](https://css-tricks.com/css-custom-highlight-api-early-loo/).